FAQs About Certificates

 How will I get my certificate?

-All orders are shipped directly from the Georgia Department of Public Health Office of Vital Records by USPS or our expedited shipping vendor.
+All orders are shipped directly from the Georgia Department of Public Health Office of Vital Records by USPS.

 -